PayThePizzo/Predictive-Analysis-Notes/Theory/10 - GLM.md

 ---

 ## Binary Response and Logistic Regression
 Categorical variables with two classes such as yes/no, cat/dog, sick/healthy, etc. can be coded in a binary variable, Y , using 0 and 1.

-$$Y = \left\{ $$

 With a binary (Bernoulli) response, we’ll mostly focus on the case when Y = 1, since we can obtain probabilities of Y = 0 with:

 $$\mathbb{Pr}[Y=0] = 1−\mathbb{Pr}[Y =1]=1−p$$